Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-You frequently view yourself as misunderstood or treated unfairly.
-This allows you to play the victim card to gain sympathy or attention from those around you.
+They frequently view themselves as misunderstood or treated unfairly.
+This allows them to play the victim card to gain sympathy or attention from those around them.

 Subtle Superiority